-Medical terms for heart attack are:
+Medical terms for a heart attack may include:

 - myocardial infarction (MI)

-- acute myocardial infarction (AMI).
+- acute myocardial infarction (AMI)

 These terms refer to changes in the heart muscle (myocardium) due to a lack of blood and oxygen in that area.
 The main change is death of the heart muscle.

 You may also hear the terms:

 Blood flows to your heart through the coronary arteries.
 A blockage in one of your coronary arteries can cause a heart attack.

 Coronary artery disease (also called atherosclerosis) is a common cause of a heart attack.
 This is when deposits of fat and other substances build up in the inner lining of an artery.
 This build-up is called atheroma or plaque.
 If one of the plaques crack, a blood clot will form which can block the artery and cause a heart attack.